Milwaukee Travel Guide

 Milwaukee went on to become known as the beer capital of the world as well as a major commercial and manufacturing area.
 Although a few major breweries have relocated, Milwaukee's brewpub culture remains strong, as does its German heritage.

-After touring the city, visitors in need of a respite ought to try one of the three favourite local indulgences: beer, bratwurst, and frozen custard.
-Without these, a trip to Milwaukee would be incomplete.
+After touring the city, thirsty visitors in need of a respite ought to try one of the three favourite local indulgences: beer, bratwurst, and frozen custard.
+Without these, a trip to Milwaukee would simply be incomplete.

 Become our Milwaukee Travel Expert